 Modern/Contemporary class will incorporate many of the foundations of modern dance technique, including suspension and release, fall and recovery, the use of momentum and connecting breath with movement.
 Dancers will explore new ways of moving in combinations, floor work and partnering, and also in various methods of improvisation.

 This class is a combination of ballet and jazz that challenges dancers to use choreography and movement to interpret music and express emotion.
 Dancers learn to express emotions derived from lyrics to convey the dance’s meaning.

 Jazz dance is an exploration of style and presentation.
 Classes emphasize musicality and body alignment, conditioning, stretch and strengthening, rhythm and stylization.
 Jazz class will focus on learning proper dance technique such as isolations of the body, improving performance quality and developing complex rhythms and patterns.
 Students will be exposed to various styles of jazz such as Broadway, Street and Contemporary to help develop a well rounded dancer.
 Class curriculum is based on ballet technique layered with traditional jazz movement and includes a proper warm-up, stretches, isolations, across-the-floor progressions, and combinations.

 Hip Hop incorporates a variety of old and new urban dance styles.
 The dancing represents body movements that go with the beat and rhythm of hip hop music.
 Hip hop dancing is very dynamic and helps the dancers improve flexibility develop body balance, and coordination.

-Creative Movement introduces young students to dance.
+Our preschool classes introduce young students to dance.
 The instructor uses games, stories, and songs to teach balance, rhythm, movement, coordination, and basic ballet steps.
-Pre-Ballet is an introductory ballet class where dancers will learn the basic ballet steps, barre, and across the floor techniques.
-Combo Ballet/Tap features both ballet and tap styles and technique.
+In Pre-Ballet class dancers will learn the basic ballet steps, beginning barre, and across the floor techniques.
+Our Combo classes introduce dancers to two different dance styles and technique.